 Students are introduced to basic concepts, issues, and techniques related to designing, developing, and deploying websites using a variety of tools.
 Study includes HTML, CSS, formatting, layout, and objects.

-Prerequisite: Completion of at least 60 college credits, CIS 251 or equivalent or consent of department chair.
+Prerequisite: CIS 251 or CIS 252 or consent of department chair.

 Offered: As needed.